-SRS continues to deploy remotely operated devices (drones and wireless stormwater sampling equipment) discussed in the 2018 SRS Environmental Report.
+SRS continues to use remotely operated devices (drones and wireless stormwater sampling equipment) discussed in the 2018 SRS Environmental Report.
 Not only do these devices address environmental compliance, improve worker safety, and increase productivity, but they also decrease vehicle and fuel use, thereby supporting fleet management goals.

-2.4.7 Challenges and Barriers to Implementation
+2.4.6 Challenges and Barriers to Implementation

-In 2019, SRS continued to make progress conserving and managing resources to meet the sustainability goals in the Site Sustainability Plan.
-However, aging infrastructure continually poses challenges to initiating sustainable projects.
+In 2020, SRS continued to conserve and manage resources to meet the sustainability goals in the Site Sustainability Plan.
+However, infrastructure continually presents challenges to initiating sustainable projects.
 Achieving new goals is becoming significantly difficult with the high cost of implementing sustainability upgrades at SRS's many aging facilities (administrative, shops, laboratories, warehouses).
 SRS reduces potable water use by continuing to install water-efficient toilet systems when repairs indicate the need.
-However, site-wide retrofitting with low-flow flush valves and faucets is not cost-effective.
-Likewise, SRS reduces energy intensity when possible in maintenance and repair situations through such actions as replacing fluorescent lighting with more efficient LED lighting, replacing HVAC systems with higher-SEER units, and rightsizing pumps.
+However, site-wide retrofitting with low-flow flush valves and faucets is not costeffective.
+Likewise, SRS reduces energy intensity when possible in maintenance and repair situations through such actions as replacing fluorescent lighting with more efficient LED lighting, replacing HVAC systems with higher Seasonal Energy Efficiency Ratio (SEER) units, and rightsizing pumps.
 Retrofitting entire buildings or systems is not typically cost-effective.
 Sustainability efforts related to energy management will require additional guidance as SRS conducts EISA audits for Site infrastructure and performs feasibility studies on possible energy projects with limited resources and competing priorities.
+While the interim energy intensity goal was met in FY 2020, this is likely largely due to the impacts of the COVID-19 pandemic and teleworking.
+Following the return of the workforce onsite after COVID-19, it is expected that meeting reduction of energy intensity goals will continue to be a challenge as they were before the COVID-19 pandemic.

-While successfully implementing the latest version (2015) of the ISO 14001 standard in 2018, SRS identified program challenges with the 2015 standard including leadership engagement in the EMS program to communicate the importance of EMS to all personnel.
-This work continued in 2019 as SRS integrated and promoted awareness of EMS principles in daily work practices.
+While successfully implementing the latest version (2015) of the ISO 14001 standard in 2018, SRS identified program challenges with the 2015 standard.
+These include engaging Site leadership in the EMS program to communicate the importance of the system to all personnel.
+This work continued in 2020 as SRS integrated and promoted awareness of EMS principles in daily work practices.